balajeetm/balajeetm.github.io/_posts/2017-02-21-technical-nuts.markdown

 Duh!!!
 So cheesy!<br>
 Give me a break!

-> Follow my next post on how to [crack a t-nut](/blog/2017/03/08/cracking-a-tnut/), or find a simplified step by step guide [here](/blog/2017/03/09/thumbrules-to-crack-a-tnut/)
+> Follow my next post on how we'll go about [cracking a t-nut](/blog/2017/03/08/cracking-a-tnut/), or hop over to a simplified [step by step guide](/blog/2017/03/09/thumbrules-to-crack-a-tnut/)